Bitcoin Myths · #10 of 20

 The Wallet Is Not a Container

 The misconception is built into the name.
-When you hear the word wallet, you picture something that holds value: leather, cards, cash.
+When you hear the word wallet, you picture something that holds value, like leather, cards, or cash.
 That mental model works perfectly for every form of money that came before Bitcoin.
 It does not work here.

-The analogy that makes this concrete: a car key does not contain the car.
+An analogy makes this concrete.
+A car key does not contain the car.
 It grants access to it.
 A Bitcoin wallet works the same way.
 The asset it represents sits somewhere the key cannot touch.
 The key only proves that you, and not anyone else, have the right to move it.

 This distinction sounds technical, but it has practical consequences that most people who use wallets have never stopped to consider.
 The Bitcoin Myths series at allroadsbitcoin.com examines each of these misconceptions against the evidence.
 This one starts with the name itself.
-Understanding where bitcoin lives changes how you think about security, about custody, and about what you are really asking when you hand someone else the job of storing your bitcoin.
+Understanding where bitcoin lives changes how you think about security, about custody, and about what you are really handing over when you let someone else hold your keys.

 Where Bitcoin Actually Lives